SEE: Strategic Exploration and Exploitation for Cohesive In-Context Prompt Optimization: Proposed Method: Strategic Exploration and Exploitation ( )

-\item \textit{Operator-specific Tolerance.} As operators inherently vary, more localized operators, such as Feedback Mutation, which have high improvement probabilities, could imply readiness for progress when no performance gain is perceived.
-However, global operators, e.g., evolution operators, might have low initial improvement probabilities but are capable of accessing broader branches worth exploration.
-Therefore, we assign greater \textit{tolerance} and run them for a pre-defined time when a global operator does not introduce improvement.
+\item \textit{Operator-specific Tolerance.} Not all operators are created equal.
+For local operators with high convergence speed like the Feedback Operator, it makes sense to transition to the next phase without performance improvements.
+However, global operators, e.g., Fusion Operators, might not bring immediate improvement but are capable of accessing more diverse parents with traits worth exploring.
+Therefore, we assign greater \textit{tolerance} to global operators, allowing them to run for a predefined duration even if immediate improvement is not observed.
 More details about the stop criteria can be found in Appendix \ref{sec:op-feature}. \end{itemize}